On the limit configuration of four species strongly competing systems: Some known results

 as $r\to 0$, where $(r,\th)$ is a system of polar coordinates around \(x_0\) \cite[Theorem 9.6]{ctv3}. \end{itemize}

-\boss The asymptotic formula in s8) describes the behavior of \(U\) in a neighborhood of a multiple point in \(D\).
+\boss The asymptotic formula in (s8) describes the behavior of \(U\) in a neighborhood of a multiple point in \(D\).
 As a consequence, at multiple point \(U\in\cS\) shares the angle in equal parts.
 This property does not hold true if \(U\in\cS\) has a multiple point \(p\) on the boundary \(\partial D\).
-For example, for \(k=4\), consider the harmonic function
+Consider the harmonic function